 Actually the problem was much more serious than this, if we assumed that the aircraft would be driven by propellers.
-As was explained in the chapter on thrust, the efficiency of a good propeller is about 80 per cent at its best, but its 'best' is at speeds of 129 to 180 m/s, after which the efficiency falls off very rapidly - this happens for various reasons, but chiefly because the propeller tips are the first part of the aircraft to suffer from compressibility.
-With the high forward speed of the aeroplane combined with the rotary speed of the circumference of the propeller disc, Mach Number troubles begin to occur at aircraft speeds of about 180 m/s, and the result is so disastrous that the power which would have to be supplied to the propeller by the engine in order to attain the speeds given in the table would look something more like this -
+As was explained in Chapter 4, the efficiency of a good propeller is about 80 per cent at its best, but its 'best' is at speeds of 129 to 180 m/s, after which the efficiency falls off very rapidly (although a new generation of propellers has pushed this up) - this happens for various reasons, but chiefly because the propeller tips are the first part of the aircraft to suffer from compressibility.
+With the high forward speed of the aeroplane combined with the rotary speed of the circumference of the propeller disc, Mach Number troubles begin to occur at aircraft speeds of about 180 m/s, and the result is so disastrous that the power which would have to be supplied to the propeller by the engine in order to attain the speeds given in Table 11.2 would look something more like Table 11.3 a conventional propeller.